murisfurder/heracles/README.rst

 the data without destroying other information like comments stored in the original file.

-A len parser normally works with two methods *get* and *put*, the first parses the file creating a tree structure easily modifiable with any program, then the *put* method regenerates the file with the modifications keeping the data discarded in the *get* parse because it simultaneously parses the original file
+A lens parser normally works with two methods *get* and *put*, the first parses the file creating a tree structure easily modifiable with any program, then the *put* method regenerates the file with the modifications keeping the data discarded in the *get* parse because it simultaneously parses the original file